luxonis/depthai-docs-website/source/index.rst

 .. note::

-   Just recieved an OAK camera?
+   Just received an OAK camera?
 Start :ref:`here <First steps with DepthAI>`!

 DepthAI is a :ref:`Spatial AI <spatialai>` **platform**, which allows **robots and computers** to **perceive the world like a human** can - what objects or features are - and **where they are in physical world.**